 - Let the steam escape from the lid of the blender by removing the center insert and covering the hole with a folded kitchen towel.

-- For the best texture, puree the soup until it is velvety smooth.
+- For the best texture, puree the our autumn squash soup until it is velvety smooth.

 If you liked this recipe and found it helpful, give it some love by sharing!